humzalikhan/humzalikhan.github.io/_pages/reading.md

 * *The Bell Jar* by Sylvia Plath
 * *The Color Purple* by Alice Walker
 * *Arrowsmith* by Sinclair Lewis
+* *The Healing of America: A Global Quest for Better, Cheaper, and Fairer Health Care* by T.R.
+Reid
+* *Understanding Health Policy* by Bodenheimer and Grumbach

 **What I've Read in 2020**
 * *The Unbearable Lightness of Being* by Milan Kundera